amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 function docstring: Juxtapose Male and female names
 ```

 ## Decorating a class

-In decorating classes if you decorate the class as a whole, only the instantiating of the class into an object is affected, not when you call individual methods.
+In decorating classes, if you decorate the class as a whole, only the instantiating of the class into an object is affected, all other methods are not affected.

 ```python
 def decorator(func):

     def inner_function(*args, **kwargs):